darleg/printf-console-blinky/README.md

 # printf-console-blinky
- AZ3166 setup as a EMW3166 example
+ AZ3166 setup as a EMW3166 example with mbed 6.9